As part of National Athletic Training Month in March, the NATA Student Leadership Committee will once again hold its annual student video contest.

 Students will have the opportunity to promote the profession of athletic training by capturing the heart of the profession on film.
-This year, videos should be based on the 2017 NATM theme “Your protection is our priority.”
-The contest is open to any entry-level athletic training student.
+This year, videos should be based on the 2019 NATM theme “ATs Are Health Care.”
+The contest is open to any CATEE accredited professional athletic training program.
 Late entries will not be eligible.

 All video entries need to reflect athletic training in a positive light – remember the idea of the contest is to promote the field!
-Videos that don’t follow the criteria listed will not be added to the list of videos for public viewing on the NATA SLC Facebook page, and by extension will not be eligible to be a part of the contest.
-All eligible videos will be posted on the NATA SLC Facebook page on March 4 with the title “NATA SLC Video Contest 2017: (School Name).”
+Videos that don’t follow the criteria will not be added to the list of videos for public viewing on the SLC Facebook page, and, by extension, will not be eligible to be a part of the contest.
+All eligible videos will be posted on the NATA SLC Facebook page on March 10 with the title “NATA SLC Video Contest 2019: School Name.”

 During National Athletic Training Month, all eligible videos can be viewed on the NATA SLC Facebook page.
-The top 10 most “liked” entries by midnight (EST) March 31 will be voted on by the members of the SLC Outreach sub-committee to determine the top five video submissions.
-A vote by the full committee will then decide the first-, second- and third-place winners.
-First-, second- and third-place winners will be notified via email by April 14 and recognized at the Cramer Student Reception in the Cramer Lounge during the NATA Clinical Symposia & AT Expo June 26-29 in Houston.
+The top 10 most “liked” entries by midnight (EST) March 31 will be voted on by the members of the NATA SLC Outreach Sub-Committee to determine the top five video submissions.
+A vote by the full committee will then decide the first-, second-, and third-place winners.
+First-, second-, and third-place winners will be notified via email by April 14 and recognized at the NATA Clinical Symposia & AT Expo June 24-27 in Las Vegas.

-Videos must be original work by entry-level athletic training student(s), positively promote the profession of athletic training using correct information and terminology, and be a maximum of three minutes.
-This year’s videos should be based off the theme “Your protection is our priority.”
+Videos must be original work by entry-level athletic training student(s), positively promote the profession of athletic training using correct information and terminology (athletic trainer, athletic training facility, etc.), and be a maximum of three minutes.
+This year’s videos should be based off the theme “ATs Are Health Care.”
 The video will be judged on the following rubric: (1) message clarity and relevance, (2) adherence to this year’s theme, (3) creativity, (4) factual content, (5) videography and audio style and (6) organization.